When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Additional Experimental Results

-We trained neural networks with two hidden layers of size 5 and 2 and learning rate of $1^{-3}$.
-To ensure that they were calibrated, we applied Platt scaling~\cite{platt1999probabilistic} the outputs of the neural network model.
-As in \cref{Sec::ExperimentalResults} and \cref{Sec::Demonstration}, we can identify statistically significant fair use violations and gains as noted by the gains and violations.
+\paragraph{Neural Nets} We trained neural networks with two hidden layers of size 5 and 2 and learning rate of $1^{-3}$.
+We applied Platt scaling~\cite{platt1999probabilistic} to ensure that the models assigned calibrated probabilities.
+As in \cref{Sec::ExperimentalResults} and \cref{Sec::Demonstration}, we can identify significant fair use violations and gains as noted by the gains and violations.